jupyterlab/jupyterlab/design/imagewidget.md

 # Personas
 ### Jackie Lair
 Jackie Lair is an experienced data scientist who is familiar with JupyterLab and uses it regularly.
-He uses the imagewidget to compare MRI scans alongside her code and write programs that outputs the information found in the MRI scans.
+She uses the imagewidget to compare MRI scans alongside her code and write programs that outputs the information found in the MRI scans.

 **Goal:** To be able to manipulate images in JupyterLab to view alongside other tabs and support data analysis.